Present Tense of Swedish Verbs

 A short conversation in Swedish is included to help you learn how to speak conversational Swedish.

-Flashcards are included at the end of the lesson to help you learn the Swedish phrases and words for colors introduced in this lesson.
+Flashcards and a quiz are included at the end of the lesson to help you learn the Swedish words and phrases introduced in this lesson.

 Swedish Subject Pronouns